ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 route ADD <destination_network> MASK <subnet_mask> <gateway_ip> <metric_cost>
 ```
 {: pre}

+In the case of a user using the **Auto Provision** feature, there is no need to set up a target.
+Only the friendly name for the target machine is required.
+{: note}

 ## Set up RackWare RMM waves for P2V migration
 {: #set-up-rackware-rmm-p2v-migration}